Skip to main content

 Exercise

-Adults should aim to do at least 150 minutes of moderate intensity activity a week or 75 minutes of vigorous intensity activity a week.
-This should be spread out evenly over 4-5 days a week or every day.
+Adults should aim to do at least 150 minutes of moderate intensity activity a week.
+Or, 75 minutes of vigorous intensity activity a week.
+Spread out evenly over 4-5 days a week or every day.

-For most people, the easiest way to get moving is to make activity part of everyday life, like walking for health or cycling instead of using the car to get around.
-However, the more you do, the better, and taking part in activities such as sports and exercise will make you even healthier.
+The easiest way to get moving is to make activity part of everyday life.
+Such as; walking or cycling instead of using the car.
+The more you do, the better.
+Taking part in activities such as sports and exercise will make you even healthier.

 Benefits of exercise

-It's essential to be physically active if you want to live a healthy and fulfilling life into old age.
+Being physically active can help keep a healthy and fulfilling life into old age.

 People who do regular physical activity have a lower risk of: